-Real-time applications employ a jitter buffer to smooth out jitter encountered on the path from source to destination.
-These metrics are used to measure how the jitter buffer behave as a result of the jitter and applicable to a range of RTP applications.
-These metrics reflect terminal related factor that most affects real-time application quality and useful to provide more precise estimation for user experience to the quality of real-time application performance and also valuable to network manager in troubleshooting network.
+Real-time applications employ a jitter buffer to smooth out jitter introduced on the path from source to destination.
+These metrics are used to report how the jitter buffer at the receiving end of RTP stream behaves as a result of jitter in the network and are applicable to a range of RTP applications.

+These metrics reflect how terminal-related factors effect real-time application quality and are useful to provide better end-user quality of experience (QoE).

-Clark, et al.
+Clark, et al. Expires June 20, 2013